Prohibition in Canada: Repeal

+The dates of the repeal of prohibition in the various provinces are debatable.
+Since each province had its own laws, any attempt to generalize liquor control legislation distorts the situation.

+This table should not be taken as definitive, but rather as one interpretation of prohibition's end points.

 After the First World War, opponents of prohibition claimed that too many people were ignoring the law and drinking illegally, and that prohibition contributed to the expansion of organized crime and violence.
 The new slogans were 'Moderation' and 'Government Regulation.'
 Moreover, the denominations of Presbyterianism, Methodism, and Congregationalism voted to merge as the United Church of Canada, to create a stronger liberal voice.
 The possibility of new revenue led several provinces to introduce government control on the sale of alcohol and by the mid-1920s prohibition was fighting a losing battle.